yrw9281/OpenFeature.DotNet.Lab/README.md

 ## DEMO 01 - Flagd Provide by File

-This demo shows the simplest case for the integration of OpenFeature and flagd.
+This demo shows the simplest case for the integration of OpenFeature and Flagd.

 1. **Start**: